skrattaren/apf.rst/apf.rst

 - [p.
 123/113] "'Wasn't there an Elm Street down by Beech Lane?' [...]
   'Freddie.
 Now that's a NICE name.'"

-  Refers to the main character of the "`Nightmare on Elm Street`_" series of horror movies.
+  Refers to the main character of the **Nightmare on Elm Street** series of horror movies.

 - [p.
 132/122] "[...] he'd never been able to remember all that 'Foxtrot